chipchap31/freelancer-website/README.md

 - **Password Recovery** - Using [Sendgrid](https://sendgrid.com/), I want to give the user the ability to recover their password, just in case they forgot their password.
 - **Request Changes Modification** - In the near future, I want to be able to give users the ability to edit their changes instead of just deleting.
 - **User Rating** - In the future, I want the users to be able to add comments or rate on other projects.
+- **Price Calculators** - In the future, I want to include color, width, and height as a factor that changes the price of the quote.

+- **Email Signup** - In the future, I also want to include a functionality when the site owner does not want to take anymore client, users will have to leave email and wait for notification when the ownere is ready again.

+## Database Architecture
 ## Technologies Used

 ### Languages